Dr. Matthew C. Fleenor

 M.S., University of Tennessee-Knoxville, Secondary Science Education (1998)

 B.S., University of Tennessee-Knoxville, Materials Science & Engineering (1994)

 K-16 Physical Science Education

-Hiking, camping, swimming, reading, drinking coffee, watching/playing baseball
+Backpacking, hiking, camping, swimming, reading, drinking coffee, watching baseball

 Poli, D., Fleenor, M.C., & Rearick, M. (2011), “Drawing on Popular Culture: Using Tattooing to Introduce Biological Concepts”, American Biology Teacher, accepted.

 Fleenor, M. C. & Johnston–Hollitt, M. (2010), “Megaparsec–Scale Triggers for Star Formation: Clusters and Filaments of Galaxies in the Horologium-Reticulum Supercluster”, in Smith, B. et al., ed., Proceedings of Galaxy Wars: Stellar Populations and Star Formation in Interacting Galaxies.
 Astro.
 Soc.
 Pacific, San Francisco, 81–86.

 Fleenor, M.C., Poli, D., & Rearick, M. (2010), “Having your cake and eating too: student engagement and collaborative faculty development”, Proceedings of the Lilly Conference on College and University Teaching held at Univ. of North Carolina Greensboro, 5–7 Feb.
 2010, Ed.
 R. Purdom.